vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/credentials_utility.rst

 ===================================================================

 Omnia provides an additional utility playbook called ``get_config_credentials.yml``.
 This playbook upon execution creates an input file called ``omnia_config_credentials.yml`` in the ``/opt/omnia/input/project_default`` folder.
-In this input file, you can provide all types of mandatory and optional credentials required by Omnia during its execution.
+In this input file, you can preemptively provide all types of mandatory and optional credentials required by Omnia during its execution.
+Otherwise, you'll be prompted to enter them during playbook execution.

-Prerequisite
+Prerequisites
 ---------------

 * Ensure that the ``omnia_core`` container is up and running.